Zamboanga del Norte: Geography

 Zamboanga del Norte covers a total area of 7,301.00 km2 occupying the northern portion of the Zamboanga Peninsula in western Mindanao.
 The province is bordered on the north and west by the Sulu Sea, on the northeast by Misamis Occidental, and on the south by Zamboanga del Sur and Zamboanga Sibugay.

 It has an average elevation of 243.8 m, with Mount Dabiak in Katipunan as the highest peak at 2600 m.
 Other parts, near the coastlines, are plains.
 The province's irregular coastline runs some 400 km from north to south.

 Climate

 Zamboanga del Norte has a mild and moderate climate due to evenly distributed rainfall throughout the year.
 Its southern portion has a longer dry season.

 Administrative divisions

 Zamboanga del Norte comprises 25 municipalities and 2 cities.
-Dipolog, Sindangan and Dapitan are the top most densely populated area in the province These are further subdivided into 691 barangays, and clustered into 3 congressional districts.
+Dipolog, Sindangan, and Dapitan are the most densely populated areas in the province.
+These are further subdivided into 691 barangays, and clustered into 3 congressional districts.